ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 * The fields 'kdc_cred' ,'kdc_nonce', 'kdc_cred_verify', and 'group_rekeying' are not present.

 * The fields 'creds' and 'peer_identifiers' SHOULD be present, if the group rekeying is performed due to one or multiple Clients joining the group as Publishers.
 Following the same semantics used in the Join Response message, the two parameters specify the authentication credentials and Sender IDs of such Clients.
 Like in the Join Response message, the 'peer_roles' parameter MAY be omitted.

+This application profile does not define additional information to include in rekeying messages for the "Point-to-Point" group rekeying scheme (OPT14).

 # Pub-Sub Protected Communication {#protected_communication}